-The Trust Agreement constitutes a contract between the Commonwealth and the registered owners from time to time of the Senior Notes, and the pledge made therein and the covenants and agreements therein set forth to be performed by or on behalf of the Commonwealth shall be for the equal benefit, protection and security of the registered owners of any and all of the Senior Notes, all of which, regardless of the time or times of their issue or maturity, shall be of equal rank without preference, priority or distinction of any of the Senior Notes over any other thereof, except as otherwise expressly provided in or permitted by the Trust Agreement.
+The Trust Agreement constitutes a contract between the Commonwealth and the Registered Owners from time to time of the Notes, and the pledge made therein and the covenants and agreements therein set forth to be performed by or on behalf of the Commonwealth shall be for the equal benefit, protection and security of the Registered Owners of any and all of the Notes, all of which, regardless of the time or times of their issue or maturity, shall be of equal rank without preference, priority or distinction of any of the Notes over any other thereof, except as otherwise expressly provided in or permitted by the Trust Agreement.

-Authorization of Senior Notes
+Authorization of Notes

-The Commonwealth is authorized to issue one or more Series of Senior Notes under the Trust Agreement, which Senior Notes may be issued without limitation as to amount except as provided in the Trust Agreement with respect as limited by law.
-The Commonwealth may not issue additional Senior Notes to fund costs of the CA/T Project.
-The Senior Notes may be issued as Fixed Rate Notes, Variable Rate Notes, Tender Notes, Capital Appreciation Notes, Deferred Income Notes or Discount Notes or any combination thereof.
+The Commonwealth is authorized to issue one or more Series of Notes under the Trust Agreement, which Notes may be issued without limitation as to amount except as provided in the Trust Agreement with respect as limited by law.
+The Notes may be issued as Fixed Rate Notes, Variable Rate Notes, Tender Notes, Capital Appreciation Notes, Deferred Income Notes, Discount Notes, Build America Bonds or Recovery Zone Economic Development Bonds or any combination thereof.

-The Commonwealth may issue Senior Notes ("Fixed Rate Notes") which bear a fixed rate or rates of interest during the term thereof.
-The Applicable Supplemental Trust Agreement shall specify the rate or rates of interest borne by such Senior Notes.
+The Commonwealth may issue Notes ("Fixed Rate Notes") which bear a fixed rate or rates of interest during the term thereof.
+The Applicable Supplemental Trust Agreement shall specify the rate or rates of interest borne by such Notes and the interest payment dates thereof.

-The Commonwealth may issue Senior Notes ("Variable Rate Notes") which provide for a variable, adjustable, convertible or other similar rates of interest, not fixed as to percentage at the date of issue for the term thereof.
+The Commonwealth may issue Notes ("Variable Rate Notes") which provide for a variable, adjustable, convertible or other similar rates of interest, not fixed as to percentage at the date of issue for the term thereof.
 Any Variable Rate Notes shall bear a maximum interest rate, or Variable Rate Ceiling.

-The Commonwealth may provide that any Series of Senior Notes may include an option exercisable by the registered owners thereof to have such Senior Notes ("Tender Notes") either repurchased or redeemed prior to the maturity thereof.
-Any Tender Notes must be secured at all times by a Liquidity Facility providing for the repurchase or payment of any tender price of Tender Notes which have not been remarketed upon tender of such Senior Notes and any accrued and unpaid interest due on such Senior Notes upon the tender date thereof.
-The provider of any such Liquidity Facility shall have a rating on is short term obligations within the highest Rating Category from any Rating Agency then maintaining a rating on the Senior Notes Outstanding.
+The Commonwealth may provide that any Series of Notes may include an option exercisable by the Registered Owners thereof to have such Notes ("Tender Notes") either repurchased or redeemed prior to the maturity thereof.
+Any Tender Notes may be secured by a Liquidity Facility providing for the repurchase or payment of any tender price of Tender Notes which have not been remarketed upon tender of such Notes and any accrued and unpaid interest due on such Notes upon the tender date thereof.
+The provider of any such Liquidity Facility shall have a rating on is short term obligations within the highest Rating Category from any Rating Agency then maintaining a rating on the Notes Outstanding.

-The Commonwealth may issue Senior Notes ("Capital Appreciation Notes") which provide for the addition of accrued and unpaid interest to the principal due thereon upon such terms with respect thereto determined by an Applicable Supplemental Trust Agreement.
-The Applicable Supplemental Trust Agreement shall specify interest rate or rates for such Senior Notes and the Accreted Values of any such Senior Notes.
+The Commonwealth may issue Notes ("Capital Appreciation Notes") which provide for the addition of accrued and unpaid interest to the principal due thereon upon such terms with respect thereto determined by an Applicable Supplemental Trust Agreement.
+The Applicable Supplemental Trust Agreement shall specify interest rate or rates for such Notes and the Accreted Values of any such Notes.

-The Commonwealth may issue Senior Notes ("Discount Notes") which either bear a zero stated rate of interest or bear a stated rate of interest such that such Senior Notes are sold at a price less than the aggregate principal amount thereof in order to provide such yield thereon as deemed appropriate and desirable thereon by the Commonwealth.
-In the Applicable Supplemental Trust Agreement for any Discount Notes, the Commonwealth may provide for the determination of the "principal amount" and "interest" payable on such Senior Notes.
+The Commonwealth may issue Notes ("Discount Notes") which either bear a zero stated rate of interest or bear a stated rate of interest such that such Notes are sold at a price less than the aggregate principal amount thereof in order to provide such yield thereon as deemed appropriate and desirable thereon by the Commonwealth.
+In the Applicable Supplemental Trust Agreement for any Discount Notes, the Commonwealth may provide for the determination of the "principal amount" and "interest" payable on such Notes.

-The Commonwealth may issue Senior Notes ("Deferred Income Notes") which provide for the deferral of interest on such Senior Notes until the Interest Commencement Date.
-The Applicable Supplemental Trust Agreement shall specify the interest rate or rates for such Senior Notes and Interest Commencement Date for such Senior Notes.
+The Commonwealth may issue Notes ("Deferred Income Notes") which provide for the deferral of interest on such Notes until the Interest Commencement Date.
+The Applicable Supplemental Trust Agreement shall specify the interest rate or rates for such Notes and Interest Commencement Date for such Notes.